AndrewFasano/DPA/lectures/L04/sanitize.md

 # Intro

-## Assignment 02 is out
+## Assignment 02
-Part 1: Heap allocation tracking with Frida
+Part 1: Heap allocation tracking with Frida - released Friday

 * Should work across OSes (except OS X?) if you don't want to use containers
 * Reduced in scope to accommodate part 2

-Part 2: Minecraft control from Frida
+Part 2: Minecraft control from Frida - will be released tonight

 * Frida's Java introspection only works on Linux / OS X and for specific JDK versions
-* Created a new container, `frida/Dockerfile_mc` which sets up a working JDK and an older (1.14) Minecraft server
+* Created a new container, `frida/Dockerfile_mc` which sets up a working JDK and an older (1.12) Minecraft server
 * See the assignment for details

 # The need for sanitization

-## Think you know C?
+## Who can read C code?

 . . .